jheindel525/ThreatDashboard/README.md

    git clone https://github.com/your-username/ThreatDashboard.git
    cd ThreatDashboard

+2. Add Your VirusTotal API Key:
+   - Create a file named `virustotal_api_key.txt` in the project folder.
+   - Paste your API key into the file and save it.
+   - **Note**: The file is excluded from version control for security using `.gitignore`.

-2. Create and activate a virtual environment:
+3. Create and activate a virtual environment:
     Windows:
         python -m venv venv
         venv\Scripts\activate